artela-network/artela-docs/docs/develop/aspect-tools/aspect-docs/index.md

     }).send({ from: accounts[0], nonce: nonceVal });
     ```

-    > And the logic for performing permission checks is as follows:
+    > The logic for performing permission checks can be implemented as follows:
     >

     ```tsx